 Earlier this year the Seattle band Pearl Jam celebrated their 20 year anniversary with the release of the Cameron Crowe directed film ‘Pearl Jam Twenty’.

-Further to this came the announcement they would kick off their European tour with two shows in Manchester at the MEN Arena, as well as headlining the Saturday night at the Isle of Wight Festival.
-Like many, I’d been disappointed to learn that once again the band had chosen to minimise their UK shows – I would have liked the option to see them closer to home, but hey-ho – off to Manchester I go.
+Further to this came the announcement they would kick off their European tour with two shows in Manchester, as well as headlining the Saturday night at the Isle of Wight Festival.
+Like many, I’d been disappointed to learn that once again the band had chosen to minimise their UK shows – I would have liked options other than the gargantuan MEN Arena.

 Tonight’s pre-show buzz and the entrance of Eddie Vedder (vocals), Stone Gossard (guitar), Jeff Ament (bass), Mike McCready (guitar) and Matt Cameron (drums) into the 21,000 capacity arena, clearly defines that Pearl Jam were never really a grunge band.
 The reception is huge; the adulation is palpable, as they emerge like the classic rock masters, from whom they draw much of their influence.